 - 1957 Terrence Roberts (Experiences at Central High)

 - 1965 Malcolm X (Mecca)

-Middle School teachers anticipate that students will spend approximately thirty minutes each night in preparation for each major subject, with the exception of Humanities, which could take sixty minutes as it spans two major disciplines.
+Middle School teachers anticipate that students will spend approximately 30 minutes each night in preparation for each major subject, with the exception of Humanities, which could take 60 minutes as it spans two major disciplines.
 The length of assignments will necessarily vary from time-to-time, but this guideline should be followed so that students will not be overburdened in any one class.